channelplay/foamico-website/replit.md

 The Foamico Mattress Website is a modern, responsive website for luxury mattresses built with Next.js 14, TypeScript, and Tailwind CSS.
 The project showcases premium mattress collections with interactive product pages, layer visualization, comparison tools, and a store locator.
 The website focuses on delivering a luxury brand experience while being technically robust, performance-optimized, and mobile-friendly with comprehensive accessibility features.

+**Base Color**: The entire website uses a warm cream base color (#F5F3E9) for a consistent, luxurious appearance across all pages.

 # User Preferences

 Preferred communication style: Simple, everyday language.